Description of Program

 Spring Term Course Requirement

 Selected participants will be required to register for a special section of a three-unit course – Tech 198 Technology and Civilization in Spring Semester 2016.
-This course will satisfies the upper division GE requirement for Area V. Participants will receive an incomplete in the course at the conclusion of Spring term pending satisfactory completion of all requirements during and after the GTI Program.
+This course will satisfy the upper division GE requirement for Area V. Participants will receive an incomplete in the course at the conclusion of Spring term pending satisfactory completion of all requirements during and after the GTI Program.

 The College of Engineering will pay for the majority of the cost of the GTI program in Taiwan (tuition, room and board, food, etc).
-Also, the College of Engineering will pay $650 towards the cost of airfare for all participating students.
+Also, the College of Engineering will pay $650 toward the cost of airfare for all participating students.
 The GTI students are responsible for the balance of the airfare (estimated cost=$750-900).
 All GTI participants will submit the payment to the GTI travel agent.
 GTI students who do not submit payment for the trip by 2/5/2016 will be dropped from the program.
 More details will be provided after the GTI students are chosen.

 Attendance Requirements for Tech 198, Information Session, Pre-trip Lectures, Orientation and Post-trip Debriefing Meetings